iaas-splab/faas-migration/ThumbnailGenerator/Azure/Readme.md

 This will compile the functon.
 This command will also create resources if they do not exist.
 For example it will create a StorageAccount instance with a "random looking" name that is used for storing the images and the functions payload.
 It will also create the `input` and `output` containers used to store the images and thumbnails.

+This command is also used to update the deployment.

 ## Running locally

 Unlike other implementations local execution only works after the application has been deployed.
 Thats because of the storage account created by maven.
 To locally run the functions after the deployment has finished just run